“In the midst of winter, I find within me the invisible summer.” – Tolstoy

 Interiors (U.S., 1978)

 Between Annie Hall and Manhattan, Woody Allen got serious.
 He made Interiors, a Bergmanesque family drama about three daughters (Diane Keaton, Mary Neth Hurt, Kristen Griffith) who are coping with the break-up of their long-married parents (Geraldine Page and E.G. Marshall).
 When a free-spirited mistress (Maureen Stapleton) comes into the picture, the family's staid Long Island existence is really put to the test.
-No extras on the Blu-ray save for a trailer, which is usually the case with Allen's back-catalogue titles.
-There is a small illustrated booklet, however, with liner notes by Julie Kirgo.
+You won't find anyextras on the Blu-ray save for a trailer, which is usually the case with Allen's back-catalogue titles.
+There is a small illustrated booklet, however.

 3 from Eureka!